navaneeth-ashok/c41invert/README.md

 # c41invert

-This project is a fork and merge of couple of open source projects as well as my own personal modifications so that the app is suitable for my way of film scanning.
+This project is a fork and merge of couple of open source projects as well as my own personal modifications to make it suitable for my style of film scanning.

 ## Projects referenced
 - [michielbuddingh/c41invert](https://github.com/michielbuddingh/c41invert)